zrythm/zrythm/doc/user/editing/common-operations.rst

 Common Operations
 =================

-These operations are common to most editors, and behave similarly to what you should be used to from other applications.
+These operations are common to most editors.

 Undo/Redo
 ---------